 Whether the person has a family history of ear disorders caused by drugs

-Whether the person's genetic make-up makes them more susceptible to the effects of ototoxic drugs
+Whether the person's genetic make-up makes the person more susceptible to the effects of ototoxic drugs

 Whether the person is taking more than one ototoxic drug at the same time